2026 Volunteer Registration is now OPEN!

 - Asking for and using someone’s pronouns shows respect for their identity.

-- It normalizes the practice of sharing pronouns.
+- It normalises the practice of sharing pronouns.

 - It signals that you are willing to be an 2SLGBTQIA+ ally.